 I love Rome, not only for its amazing art and historical sights, but for its atmosphere and lifestyle.
-On the one hand the capital city is all hustle & bustle, with the sound of "motorini" and crazy traffic, but that is beautifully contrasted by its friendly people, laid-back attitudes, leisurely lunches and late-night suppers.
-It's so easy to strike up a conversation with a local wherever you might be - a bus, shop, cafe or trattoria.
+On the one hand the capital city is all hustle and bustle, with the sound of motorini and crazy traffic, but that is beautifully contrasted by its friendly people, laid-back attitudes, leisurely lunches and late-night suppers.
+It's so easy to strike up a conversation with a local wherever you might be - a bus, shop, café or trattoria.

 I like to stroll in the quaint neighbourhood of Campo dei Fiori with its narrow streets, ancient churches and the main square with its exquisite daily food market.
 This is where I like to buy fruit - wherever I go anywhere in the world, I always buy fruit to snack on.

 Slightly off the beaten track, but within walking distance to Campo dei Fiori, is Rome's Jewish quarter - a ghetto built in the 16th century which has, over time, been reconstructed, and nowadays is where Romans flock to eat in the many Jewish trattorias.
 I like to eat at the family run Trattoria da Giggetto for their honest home cooking and their artichoke speciality, carciofi alla giudea.